hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

         },
     }
     ```

 1. Change the "name", "version", and "author" properties, as needed.
-1. In the .vscode folder, open the tasks.json file and find the `Start frontend` task.
-1. This task runs a script named "dev:teamsfx" that is defined in the package.json file in the "tab" subfolder.
-But tasks assume they are running in the root, unless told otherwise, so in the "options.cwd" property, add `/tab` to the end of the value.
-This ensures that the task will find the script.
-When you are done, it should look like the following:

-    ```
-    "options": {
-        "cwd": "${workspaceFolder}/tab"
-    },
-    ```

-1. Open the package.json in the tabs subfolder and find the script for "dev:teamsfx".
-Add `cd .. &&` to the front of the value of the script.
-This change is needed because the script was originally defined in a package.json file at the root.
-Since that file has moved, npm needs to run it from the root so it can find the "teamsfx" folder, which has not moved.
-It should look like the following when you are done:

-    ```
-    "dev:teamsfx": "cd .. && node teamsfx/script/run.js . teamsfx/.env.local",
-    ```

 1. Open the file teamsfx\script\run.js and find the line near the end that spawns a separate process.
 1. Change the string "start" in that line to "start:tab".
 When you are done the line should look like the following: